e2b-dev/E2B/README.md

 # 💻 Development
-For developing with hot reloading and contributing to the project you may want to run the app locally without Docker Compose (`npm run start` command).
+For developing with hot reloading and contributing to the project you may want to run the app locally without Docker Compose (`npm start` command).
 Here are the steps for how to do it.

 You will need:
 - OpenAI API key (support for more and custom models coming soon)